According to fossil records, humans have been using plants as medicine as far back as 60,000 years ago.

-The recommended daily dose for Ashwaganda is 3-6 grams of the dried root, 300-500 mg of an extract standardized to contain 1.5 percent withanolides, or 6-12 ml of a 1:2 fluid extract per day.
+The recommended daily dose for Ashwagandha is 3-6 grams of the dried root, 300-500 mg of an extract standardized to contain 1.5 per cent withanolides, or 6-12 ml of a 1:2 fluid extract per day.

 How it works

-Black Cohosh has been studied widely and based on results; some experts believe that black cohosh may be an effective alternative to oestrogen replacement therapy for women that prefer not to take pharmaceutical hormone replacement drugs for the menopause.
+Black Cohosh has been studied widely and based on results some experts believe that it may be an effective alternative to oestrogen replacement therapy for women that prefer not to take pharmaceutical hormone replacement drugs for menopausal symptoms.

 - Sleep disturbances